High fibre diet = higher number of health benefits = we're in...

-A high fibre diet can help if you suffer from constipation or other bowel problems.
+A high fibre diet can help if you suffer from constipation or other bowel problems such as Irritable Bowel Syndrome.
 But it’s also good for preventing a variety of other conditions too from piles, to heart disease and even bowel and breast cancer.

 In general, foods that are full of fibre are also low in fat and full of vitamins, minerals and other nutrients.
 For example, pulses contain iron and calcium too.